Breaking News & the Food Chain

 Translated by Sarwar Morshed

-In the morning when I grabbed the newspaper, the banner headline arrested my attention – ‘Poor Poland surrenders to the mighty Nazis’.
+In the morning, when I grabbed the newspaper, the banner headline arrested my attention – ‘Poor Poland Surrenders to Mighty Nazis’.
 I started to peruse.
-While I was going through the breaking news, all on a sudden, a spider distracted me.
+While I was going through the breaking news, all of a sudden, a spider distracted me.
 Surreptitiously, it was trying to catch some flies sitting on the floor to satisfy its hunger.
 Alarmed by the predatory chase, the flies hovered overhead for some time and came back to the previous spot of the floor.
 Apparently, it was their favourite place and, hence, they were unwilling to relinquish it permanently.
 Even the presence of a cross-species giant could not dissuade them from returning to their chosen place!

-After some abortive attempts, the spider was rewarded with success for its Robert Bruceesque perseverance.
+After some abortive attempts, the spider was rewarded with success for its Robert Bruce-esque perseverance.
 It managed to subdue a fly.
 The victor, defying all the pains and pangs of the catch, started to scale the wall with the air of a conquering emperor.
 But alas!
 Its parade of prowess came to a full stop without any notice.
 A lizard, on the prowl for prey, did not make any mistakes in applying its might.
 The spider, now within the jaws of a formidable foe to be stomached, dropped the fly on the floor out of existential fear.
-The mighty reptile general on the wall now started to enjoy a cruel sport with the catch – it grabbed the spider now and released it the next moment.
+The mighty reptile general on the wall now started to enjoy a cruel sport with the catch – it would grab the spider, only to release it the next moment.
 Through the repetition of this grabbing and releasing game, the lizard almost squeezed out the life-sap of the prey.
 Verily, it is in the DNA of the stronger to intimidate and to inflict sufferings on the weaker.
 After enjoying wanton pleasure at the plight of the dying spider, the predator at the upper rung of the food-ladder finally devoured it and disappeared wagging its tail.

 The fallen fly, though unable to move, had still the last flicker of life.
 A red ant on the lookout for food approached the fly and after a careful examination of the breadth and width of the insect, it hurriedly left the place and entered a hole at a distance.
 It was, I surmised, a food-spy of the ants.
 The next moment, I observed with curiosity, a marching army of the red ants came out of their abode and got hold of the big source of gastronomic delight.
 The army with all their collective might embarked on the next phase of their expedition by initiating the transportation process of the huge prey to their capital.